darasus/ai-blog/content/how-self-learning-can-help-you-advance-your-career.md

   database of free classes and tutorials on a wide variety of topics — from coding to yoga.
 You can also use online courses, articles, and books that help you learn everything you need to know to excel in your new role.
+intro: >-
+  The modern worker is constantly adapting to new challenges in their career, be it from changing responsibilities or switching job functions.
+There are so many ways to learn and grow within your career — especially with the help of technology.

+  Self-learning means different things to different people, but the general idea is that you’re able to learn something without relying on someone else teaching you or attending a formal class.

+  It’s incredibly empowering to know that you can teach yourself practically anything at any time that suits you.
+The world of self-learning has opened up a lot of opportunities for anyone who wants to advance their career, get back into the workforce after taking time off, or simply explore new hobbies.
+Here are some tips on how self-learning can help you advance your career.
 ---

 ## Organise Your Learning